-According to the website HomeAdvisor, heavy snow and ice accumulation will add weight to your roof, and the additional pressure can quickly damage your gutters, shingles and damage the roof’s underlying structure.
+According to the website HomeAdvisor, heavy snow and ice accumulation will add weight to your roof.
+The additional pressure can quickly damage your gutters, shingles and damage the roof’s underlying structure.

-Melting snow doesn’t have a monopoly on leak damage.
-Sometimes those leaks might be caused by melting ice that refreezes into ice dams running along the edge of your roof, into downspouts, and gutters.
+Also, watch out for ice!
+Sometimes leaks might be caused by melting ice that refreezes into ice dams running along the edge of your roof, into downspouts, and gutters.

 You can prevent this kind of damage by hiring a professional contractor to climb up onto your roof and clear the ice and snow away.

 HomeAdvisor suggests you hire a professional because working on roofs is dangerous.
 A standard snow shovel or other tools you might have readily available can also do more damage than good.